 The Magic Touch of I-O Psychology

-One of the most important roles of the organizational psychologist is helping companies define their culture.
+One of the most important roles of the organizational psychologist is helping companies define their culture1.
 This might seem like a no-brainer, but uncovering a company’s culture is quite a task.
 If, like any other cultural group, a great deal of the norms are often unwritten, how do leaders and employees know when they are following or abandoning the company's values?
 They can't.

-Industrial-organizational psychologists are needed to spell out those values and clearly establish the culture of a given organization.
+Industrial-organizational psychologists are needed to help spell out those values and clearly establish the culture of a given organization.
 This process can take place with brand-new startups to more-established companies that aren't quite realizing their goals.
 Defining a company's culture is akin to taking a human personality test.
 The organizational psychologist asks questions, observes, and analyzes the operation to better understand which attitudes and beliefs make the organization “tick.”

 Questions he or she might ask include: